Heritage language: Controversy in definition

 The label heritage is given to a language based principally on the social status of its speakers and not necessarily on any linguistic property.
 Thus, while Spanish typically comes in second in terms of native speakers worldwide and has official status in a number of countries, it is considered a heritage language in the English-dominant United States and Canada.
-Outside the United States and Canada, heritage language definitions and use vary.
+Outside the United States and Canada, heritage language definitions and usage vary.

 Speakers of the same heritage language raised in the same community may differ significantly in terms of their language abilities, yet be considered heritage speakers under this definition.
 Some heritage speakers may be highly proficient in the language, possessing several registers, while other heritage speakers may be able to understand the language but not produce it.
-Other individuals that simply have a cultural connection with a minority language but do not speak it may consider it to be their heritage language.
+Other individuals who simply have a cultural connection with a minority language but do not speak it may consider it to be their heritage language.
 It is held by some that ownership does not necessarily depend on usership: "Some Aboriginal people distinguish between usership and ownership.
 There are even those who claim that they own a language although they only know one single word of it: its name."